 But seriously, this method is a hundred times easier, and quicker than shaking it in a jar.
 Here’s how simple it is…

 Pour the fresh cream into a blender.
 This is the cream that has been skimmed off of fresh cow’s milk.
 I don’t know if store bought cream would do the same thing, I don’t think so…

 Set the blender to a medium speed and press start.
 Slower speeds will work, it just takes a little more time.
 Any agitation will cause the butter to form eventually.

-Spoon the butter out into a separate bowl.
+Spoon the butter out into a separate bowl: